danvega/hyrule/samples/frameworks/coldmvc/readme.txt

-coldmvc + Hyrule Sample Application
+ColdMVC + Hyrule Sample Application
 --------------------------------------------------------------------------------------------------------------------

-	This is a sample application that shows off the integration of Hyrule and coldmvc.
+	This is a sample application that shows off the integration of Hyrule and ColdMVC (www.coldmvc.com).

 Requirements
 --------------------------------------------------------------------------------------------------------------------

-	coldmvc latest version
+	ColdMVC latest version
 	ColdFusion 9

 Installation